 The variety and vibrancy of the Balearic islands offers something for everyone, whether you're looking for a relaxing and romantic break, a safe family holiday or all night partying.
 From older couples who want a quiet holiday to the international jet-set crowd, you can find your ideal holiday somewhere in the Balearics.

 Attractive to everyone from fun-loving party people to families looking for a quiet break, the Balearics have a unique appeal to holidaymakers, who are drawn back year after year by the sheer diversity of these islands' appeal, and the relaxed, sun-soaked lifestyle.

 On the Beach has terrific value deals on flights and accommodation right now.
 With so much fun and relaxation just a few moments away - what are you waiting for?

-Located off the coast of Spain, deep in the Mediterranean sea, the beautiful island of Ibiza is the third largest of Spain’s Balearic Islands.
-It is a …
+Located off the coast of Spain, the beautiful island of Ibiza is the third largest of Spain’s Balearic Islands.
+It is also famous for vibrant, pulsati …

-Offering an abundance of sandy beaches, wonderful sun and buzzing nightlife, Majorca holidays are always in the top ten list for British holiday-maker …
+Offering an abundance of sandy beaches, wonderful sun and buzzing nightlife, Majorcan holidays are always in the top ten list for British holidaymaker …

 Known by many as the Jewel of the Balearics, Menorca is an extremely popular holiday destination.
 Bathed in Mediterranean sunshine, Menorca holidays o …